 How do I file a claim for a coronavirus-related death?

 The insurer will likely ask you to complete a claims form and submit documentation.
-This will likely include a certified copy of the death certification and any supporting documentation, such as a police report.
+This might include a certified copy of the death certification and any supporting documentation, such as a police report.

 What can I use the life insurance payout for?